Actify

 Retreat Invitation Email

-Subject: [Team Name] Retreat — [Dates] at [Venue] Hi team, We're heading to [Venue] on [Dates] for a [N]-day retreat.
+Subject: [Team Name] Retreat — [Dates] at [Venue] Hey team, We're going to [Venue] on [Dates] for [N] days.
 This isn't a conference.
-There's no PowerPoint.
+No PowerPoint.
 No deliverables.
-What there is: outdoor activities, great food, time to actually get to know each other, and a few surprises.
-Logistics: - Travel: [Covered/details] - What to bring: Outdoor clothes, walking shoes, sunscreen - What NOT to bring: Your laptop Agenda overview: [Link or see attached] RSVP by [Date]: [Link] This is going to be good.
+What's actually happening: outdoor activities, a cooking challenge where you'll be randomly teamed up with people you've never cooked with, an escape room, campfire night, and real downtime.
+Logistics: - Travel: [Covered / details] - What to pack: outdoor clothes, walking shoes, sunscreen - What not to pack: your laptop Full agenda: [Link / attached] RSVP by [Date]: [Link] It's going to be a good few days.

-Lead with what it's NOT (conference, work) before what it IS.
-Sets the right expectations immediately.
+Lead with what it's NOT before what it IS.
+And be specific about the activities — it builds anticipation.

-Retreat feedback — takes 90 seconds: 1.
-Overall retreat rating (1–5): ___ 2.
+Quick feedback on [Retreat Name] — takes 90 seconds: 1.
+Overall rating (1–5): ___ 2.
 Favorite moment: (one sentence) 3.
 What would you change? (one sentence) 4.
-Did you build a meaningful new connection?
-(Yes / No) 5.
-Should we do this again?
-(Definitely / Maybe / No) Optional: Any other thoughts?
-Thanks for making [Retreat Name] memorable.
+Did you make a meaningful new connection?
+(Yes / Kind of / Not really) 5.
+Do it again next year?
+(Definitely / Maybe / No) Anything else on your mind: [open field] Thanks for being there.

 Expected Results